bocoup/deployment-workflow/deploy/README.md

 * [ansible/roles/nginx/tasks/main.yml](ansible/roles/nginx/tasks/main.yml)
 * [ansible/roles/nginx/tasks/ssl.yml](ansible/roles/nginx/tasks/ssl.yml)

-These files contain tasks to generate Nginx config files (and SSL configuration, if SSL was specified), rolling back changes if any part of the config is invalid.
+These files contain tasks to generate Nginx config files (and hardened SSL configuration, if SSL was specified), rolling back changes if any part of the config is invalid.

 Note: if SSL is enabled for production (appservers), the SSL cert files must exist on the server _before_ provisioning, or this task will fail.